A date with Dior

-Looking back at Dior’s 70 years of fashion, Amy Campbell explores the nuances that make the atelier so synonymous with Parisian haute couture.
+Looking back at 70 years of fashion with Dior, Amy Campbell explores the nuances that make the atelier so synonymous with Parisian haute couture.

 Whisper the word ‘Dior’ and you’ll conjure images of eloquently cinched waists, full-bodied skirts, blazers tailored with millimetre precision and, of course, the iconic Bar Suit.
 Founded by Christian Dior in late 1946, the French fashion house has pioneered a long list of symbolic silhouettes, many of which inspire and influence the way women dress today.